Skip to main content

 Editing Virtual Copies

-1. In the Filmstrip panel, select the first virtual copy of the trees (2 of 3).
-Notice how Lightroom clearly indicates which version you're editing.
+1. In the Filmstrip panel at the bottom, click on the first virtual copy of the trees to select it (2 of 3).

-2. In the HSL / Color / B & W panel on the right (scroll down if necessary), click B & W to convert the image to black and white.
-This isn't just desaturation—Lightroom's B&W conversion maintains full tonal control over individual color channels.
+2. In the HSL / Color / B & W panel on the right (you may have to scroll down to see it), click B & W to convert the photo to black & white.

 Highlights: Increase to + 62